 David W. DeBruin is a litigation counsel who has served as the managing partner of the Washington, DC office and as co-chair of the firm’s Complex Commercial Litigation Practice.
-Mr. DeBruin has extensive litigation experience in energy matters, as well as in complex Supreme Court and appellate litigation and on securities fraud and white collar criminal defense matters.
+Mr. DeBruin has extensive litigation experience in energy matters, as well as in complex Supreme Court and appellate litigation.
 Mr. DeBruin draws on his experience as a former law clerk for Supreme Court Justice John Paul Stevens and as a former trial attorney at the Public Defender Service for the District of Columbia, where he handled a large number of jury and bench criminal trials.
 Mr. DeBruin has argued cases before the United States Supreme Court, numerous federal appellate courts, and state supreme courts.